 - Seacoast Pathway's virtual clubhouse supports adults living with mental illness on their paths to recovery through a focus on health, wellness, employment-preparedness, and community fellowship.
 Click here .

-- For licenses, birth and death certificates antd other vital records, click here.
+For licenses, birth and death certificates and other vital records, click here.
 Call or email the City Clerk at 603-610-7245 or firstname.lastname@example.org

-- For new vehicle registrations, the Tax Collector's office, which handles new registrations and titles, is offering appointments while City Hall is closed to the public.
-For the list of information you need to register your vehicles click here.
+For new vehicle registration and the information you need to register your vehicles click here.
 Contact the Tax Office at 603-610-7244 or email@example.com To complete registration renewals online: click here.